x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/install-cumulative-updates.md

 ## Install an Exchange CU using the Setup wizard

-1. Download the latest version of [Exchange 2016](../new-features/updates.md) or [Exchange 2019](../new-features-2019/updates.md) on the computer where you want to install Exchange.
+1. Download the latest version of [Exchange Server](updates.md) on the computer where you want to install Exchange.

 2. In File Explorer, right-click on the Exchange CU ISO image file that you downloaded, and then select **Mount**.
 In the resulting virtual DVD drive that appears, start Exchange Setup by double-clicking `Setup.exe`.